-At first glance, these look like vintage board games one might find on ebay, complete with frayed corners and masking tape holding them together.
-But look a little closer and you’ll see that they are the impressive photo realistic paintings of Missouri based artist Tim Liddy.
+At first glance, these look like old board games one might find on ebay, complete with frayed corners and masking tape holding them together.
+But look a little closer and you’ll see that they are incredibly realistic paintings of vintage board games by Missouri based artist Tim Liddy.
 Read more

 In the past year, several sites (Treehugger, Toxel and Neatorama to name a few) have shown images of the asian art of leaf carving and more recently the Gblog from Gessato via lost at e minor, posted about the leaves again which got me wondering if you could have custom images made (the answer is yes, as you will see later in this post).
 Read more

 Illustrator Jacob Dahlstrup took 38 days and 100 hours to complete this pencil drawing of a skull made up of detailed floral and plant life.

 Pencil on paper. duration: 38 days/100 hours.

 High Quality Poster B1 format 200 grms (100x70cm)

 above: The Grand Prize winning entry in the National Gingerbread Competition featured Christmas-themed Russian Nesting Dolls by Heather Lewis.

 Many gingerbread competitions feature some very amateur creations – unimpressive gumdrop laden homes with leaning chimneys, doghouses and lighthouses with lame landscaping and the like.
 But not the National Gingerbread Competition, which celebrated its 18th annual competition this year at the Grove Park Inn.
 Read more

 The Edible Gingerbread Playhouse by Dylan’s Candy Bar is one of the more outrageous gifts in this year’s Neiman Marcus Christmas Book.
 The full-sized playhouse stands 6.6 feet tall by 5.25 feet wide and 4.1 feet deep.
 Read more